 The Infant Movement Sequence and Developmental Movement patterns are both made possible by a series of primitive reflexes.
 These reflexes provide an innate, neurological blueprint for nervous system development.
 In Module Three, you will learn the symptoms of retained reflexes as well as games and play ideas that can support optimal reflex integration.

-"I have taken several trainings about the primitive reflexes and learning them after MOdule 1 and 2 made something click, I feel I finally understand thier role and interconnectedness now!"
+"I have taken several trainings about the primitive reflexes, however, learning them after the experiences in Module 1 and 2 made something click differently, I feel I finally understand their role and interconnectedness now!"
 Jean G, Retired elementary teacher and movement specialist